TeamCohen/TensorLog/doc/README.txt

 Start up an interpreter with the command

-  % python -i tensorlog.py --programFiles foo.db:foo.ppr
+  % python -i -m tensorlog --programFiles foo.db:foo.ppr:foo.cfacts:...

 You can then evaluate functions with commands like: